A common question at cleftAdvocate's Family-To-Family Connection is...

 A list of phone numbers if you're going to be calling anyone with updates.

-Mylar balloon for child to bat around.
+Mylar balloon for child to bat around, if allowed by the hospital

 Pocket change (lots), so you can make quick runs to the vending machine.